apache/nuttx/configs/stm32f4discovery/README.txt

     3. By default, this project assumes that you are *NOT* using the DFU bootloader.

-    4. It appears that you cannot excute from CCM RAM.
+    4. It appears that you cannot execute from CCM RAM.
 This is why the following definition appears in the defconfig file:

        CONFIG_STM32_CCMEXCLUDE=y